Like many of us Margaret had a hard time adjusting to the changes that come with growing older.

 Meeting Margaret and creating these images with her made me realise the true value of my work.
 It made me want to seek out more women like her, to help them re-discover themselves.
 Beauty has no age.
 We all need to celebrate what we have now, not what we perceive that we have somehow “lost”.
 What we lose in freshness and youth is more than replaced by the elegance, wisdom and character we gain over the years.

 Come and see me – let me prove it to you.
 You are beautiful now, and you deserve to exist in photographs.
-Contact me using the contact form above for more details, or call for a friendly chat on 07725 802690.
+Contact me using the enquiry form below for more details, or call for a friendly chat on 07725 802690.
 Leave a message if I don’t answer straight away and tell me the best time to return your call.